theengs/decoder/docs/participate/adding-decoders.md

 The second parameter is the index of the data source to look for the value.
 The third parameter is the value to test for.
 If the condition is met the data will be decoded and added to the JsonObject.

 `decoder` is a JSON array that specifies the decoder function and parameters to decode the value.
-The first parameter is the name of the function to call, currently only "value_from_hex_data" is valid.
+The first parameter is the name of the function to call, currently "value_from_hex_data" and "static_value" are the only valid parameters.
 The other parameters are:
 - "servicedata", Extract the value from the service data.
 Could also be "manufacturerdata"
 - 30, The index of the data source where the value exists.
 - 4, The length of the data in bytes (characters in the string).
 - true/false, If the value in the data source should have it's endianness reversed before converting.
 - (optional)true/false, Sets if the resulting value can be a negative number.

 `post_proc` This specifies any post processing of the resulting decoded value.
 This is a JSON array that should be written in the order that the operation order is desired.
 In the simple example the first parameter is the '/' divide operation and the second parameter (10) is the value to divide the result by.
 Multiple operations can be chained together in this array to perform more complex calculations.

 Valid operations are:
 - '/' divide
 - '*' multiply
 - '+' add